Alejogb1/job-board/blog-data/how-to-wait-10-seconds-for-an-element-with-a-specific-id-using-selenium-in-python.md

 id: "how-to-wait-10-seconds-for-an-element-with-a-specific-id-using-selenium-in-python"
 ---

-Let's tackle this one; it’s a common scenario in web automation, and I've definitely been in situations where timing is everything.
+one; it’s a common scenario in web automation, and I've definitely been in situations where timing is everything.
 I remember a particularly tricky project a few years back where we were scraping a dynamic dashboard—the elements would appear, disappear, and sometimes get lazy-loaded, which made predictable wait times almost impossible.
 Thankfully, Selenium has good tools to handle this.

 The core challenge is not simply introducing a pause; it’s about intelligently waiting until a specific element, identified by its id, is present in the Document Object Model (DOM).
 We can’t just `time.sleep(10)`—that’s brittle and inefficient.
 What if the element shows up in 3 seconds?
 We’ve wasted 7.
 Or, worse, what if it takes 12 seconds?
 We'll get an `NoSuchElementException` error, and our test fails.
 Instead, we need explicit waits.